gthvn1/barebones/README.md

 ## Debug

-- Check the address of the `kernel_main` function
+- Check the address of the `kernelMain` function
 ```
 ❯ nm -s zig-out/bin/kikuyu | grep main
-00200230 T kernel_main
+00200230 T kernelMain
 ```
 - Start qemu with the option for debugging and stopping the CPU when started
 ```